contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * `(alert:)` has been renamed to `(dialog:)`, retaining the original name `(alert:)` as an alias for it.
 Moreover, it can now accept any amount of link text, as well as a bound variable to set to the text of whichever link you click.
 Also, changers like `(t8n:)` can now be attached to the `(dialog:)` macro.
  * `(rgb:)` now accepts fractional values for the R, G, and B components.
  * Made the syntax highlighting dark mode colours 50% brighter.
+ * Markup that's inside the verbatim markup will no longer be syntax-highlighted as if it was outside it.

 #### Additions